-When .iopt(1) is positive, states assumed to be consecutively stored in model.FNL assuming the field exists.
-When .iopt(2) is positive, internal states are copied consecutively to the displacement vector u.
+When .iopt(1)=FInd is positive, .snl is copied as a consecutive vector to model.FNL assuming the field exists.
+When .iopt(2)=iu is positive, internal states are copied consecutively to the displacement vector u with offset iu.
 This is done for Ng=.iopt(5) gauss points while skipping Nstrain=.iopt(3) components and copying Nistate=.iopt(4).